 A case study - Identifying swimming pool risks

 Typically, an incident investigation or root cause analysis happens once a problem has occurred.
 It is possible, however, to capture the different ways a problem could occur in the future.
 Many people recognize this forward-looking approach as a Failure Modes Effects Analysis (FMEA), or a Process Hazards Analysis (PHA).
-The specific cause-and-effect relationships from the potential issue can also be captured on a Cumulative Cause Map™.
-This week’s example looks at swimming pool hazards, but the logic applies to any area of your operations where risk needs to be made lower.
+The specific cause-and-effect relationships from the potential issue can also be captured on a Cumulative Cause Map™ diagram.
+This example looks at swimming pool hazards, but the logic applies to any area of your operations where risk needs to be lower.

 Let's say you’ve decided to install a swimming pool at your house.
-The potential hazards of pool ownership can be captured on a Cumulative Cause Map™.
+The potential hazards of pool ownership can be captured on a Cumulative Cause Map™ diagram.
 Solutions can then be identified for each of the potential hazards to mitigate the risk of an incident.
 Just like defensive driving, think of it as “defensive pool safety.”
 At work, you’d only do this type of exercise for areas where you want to significantly reduce the likelihood of a negative outcome.
 If reducing risk is not important then capturing the causes is unnecessary.

 Pool and water hazards

 According to the Centers for Disease Control and Prevention (CDC), drowning is the leading cause of unintentional death for children ages 1-4.
-From 2005-2014, there were an average of 3,536 fatal unintentional drownings (non-boating related) annually in the United States — about ten deaths per day1.
+From 2005-2014, there were an average of 3,536 unintentional drownings (non-boating related) annually in the United States — about ten deaths per day1.
 Preventing pool injuries is extremely important.
-Obviously, drowning is a concern when discussing pool safety, but the other major incidents around pools are head injuries, slips, and electrocution.
-We'll look at each of these four accident types and discuss prevention methods.
+Obviously, drowning is a concern when discussing pool safety, but the other major incidents around pools are head injuries, slips and electrocution.
+We'll look at each of these accident types and discuss prevention methods.